OpenACC Extensions in Flang¶

 default(none) did not impose a data-clause requirement on scalar variables.

-When this flag is enabled, Flang reverts to the pre-3.2 behavior: scalar
+When -fno-openacc-default-none-scalars-strict is specified, Flang reverts to

-variables referenced inside a default(none) compute region without an
+the pre-3.2 behavior: scalar variables referenced inside a default(none)

-explicit data clause do not produce an error.
-Instead, Flang infers implicit
+compute region without an explicit data clause do not produce an error.

-data attributes for those scalars via the same implicit-copy logic applied
+Instead, Flang infers implicit data attributes for those scalars via the same

-in regions without default(none).
+implicit-copy logic applied in regions without default(none).

 Array variables always require an explicit data clause under default(none)